terichadbourne/offline-first-project-manager/readme.md

 Type `npm start` and wait until you see the message `server is listening on 8000`

-To load the app, open a modern Chrome or Firefox browser (to ensure you receive all the benefits of Service Worker) and navigate to: http://localhost:8000/
+To load the app, open a modern Chrome or Firefox browser (to ensure you receive all the benefits of service workers) and navigate to: http://localhost:8000/

 To stop the server when you're done (or for testing purposes as described below, use Control-C.